imager-io/webp-dev-rs/README.md

 # About
-Rust bindings to `libwebp`, `libwebpdemux`, `imageio`, workarounds for static/inline C functions and some other miscellaneous stuff.
+Rust bindings to `libwebp`, `libwebpdemux`, and workarounds for static/inline C functions and some other miscellaneous stuff.

 **Much of the API doc comments from the C header files have been included with their rust FFI counterparts.**